-I’ll never forget the day my floors were sanded during our recent months-long (and torturous) remodel.
+I’ll never forget the day my floors were sanded during our months-long (and torturous) remodel.
 As I walked into the living room, my contractor presented his labor of love: pink-hued oak floors.
 With a sweep of the hand, he said, “How do you like your new floors?”
 I replied, “They’re red!”
 I’m not sure if he detected the disappointment in my voice, but he said, “Of course, that’s because they’re red oak.”

 At this point, my floor contractor realized he wasn’t dealing with a typical client.
-To resolve the “red” problem, he suggested a range of dark stains: ebony, walnut, and chestnut, which are commonly used stains for red oak flooring.
+To resolve the “red” problem, he suggested a range of dark stains: ebony, walnut, and chestnut, which are commonly used on red oak flooring.
 None of the above reflected my vision; I was adamant that I wanted an all white house with white floors and I was prepared to go to battle for them.
 But according to my contractor, if we whitewashed the floors we would risk producing an even more pastel pink floor.

 “Have you ever bleached floors before?”
 I asked (in my research on creating whitewashed Scandi floors, I had discovered designer Betsy Brown’s foolproof Recipe for creating white wood floors).

 The contractor looked at me bemused, and after a pause informed me of potential damage to the fibers of the wood caused by the bleach.
-Apparently, I was asking him to break a sacred oath to the wood finisher’s union.
-He also made it very clear we would be entering into a contract from this point forward without the standard “satisfaction guarantee.”
+Apparently, I was asking him to break a sacred oath of the wood finisher’s union.
+He also made it very clear we would be entering into a contract from this point forward, without the standard “satisfaction guarantee.”
 We were past the point of no return.

 Interested in how the project turned out?
 Read on.

-Above: My dream white bleached floors realized; for step-by-step instructions, go to How to Create a Whitewashed Scandi Floor.
+Above: My dream white-bleached floors realized; for step-by-step instructions, go to How to Create a Whitewashed Scandi Floor.

 Above: About 70 percent of our floors were old, and in the other areas, new floor boards were added to match the old floors.
 This image shows an old bedroom floor completely sanded.
 We added a small patch of clear poly to see how the old floor would look with a clear coat; I was shocked to see how the finish intensified the pink color.